Urunday Universitario

 Club Social y Deportivo Urunday Universitario is an Uruguayan sports club located in the Prado barrio of Montevideo.
 Its name comes from Astronium balansae.
-Its main sports include basketball, and their team currently plays in the Liga Uruguaya de Básquetbol (LUB), the first division.
+Its main sports include basketball, and their team currently plays in the Uruguay Metropolitan League.

 History

 It is the result of the union Club Atlético Urunday (Urunday Athletic Club) and Club Universitario del Uruguay (University Club of Uruguay) in 1978.
 In 1934, joins theLiga Universitaria de Deportes (League of University Sports), where to this day campaigning in the divisional A. In 1946 joins the Uruguayan Basketball Federation (FUBB).